Vacate the VCs – An interview with Jeremiah Owyang

 Within the corporate sector, entrepreneurs may also profit from existing corporations’ interest in participating in the collaborative economy.

-– Entrepreneurs can build software that helps companies learn how to share, encouraging employees, customers and partners to share.
+– Entrepreneurs can build software that helps companies learn how to share, encouraging employees, customers, and partners to share.
 With supply chain, for instance, you can find Cargomatic and Local Motion, two start-ups that help companies increase fleet utilization.

 – Sharetribe could even be used inside a company to teach employees how to share.

 While the startups are building the software that enables everything to happen, the crowd is the one that distributes goods or shares resources using the software.
-According to Owyang, there are three things marketplace entrepreneurs needs to balance.
+According to Owyang, there are three things marketplace entrepreneurs need to balance.

 – The platform (which is your software), the providers (which are the people offering goods and services), and the partakers (the ones that buy and borrow these things).